Underwater diving: Atmospheric pressure diving

 Submersibles and rigid atmospheric diving suits (ADS) enable diving to be carried out in a dry environment at normal atmospheric pressure.
 An ADS is a small one-person articulated submersible which resembles a suit of armour, with elaborate joints to allow articulation by direct motion of the limbs, while maintaining an internal pressure of one atmosphere.
 An ADS can be used for dives of up to about 700 m for many hours.
 It eliminates the majority of physiological dangers associated with deep diving – the occupant does not need to decompress, there is no need for special gas mixtures, and there is no danger of nitrogen narcosis – at the expense of higher cost, complex logistics and loss of dexterity.

-Crewed submeribles have been built rated to full ocean depth and have dived to the deepest known points of all the oceans.
+Crewed submersibles have been built rated to full ocean depth and have dived to the deepest known points of all the oceans.